The reality is that there is no one-size fits all divorce. What works for your family may not work for another.

-I can help you complete the correct forms and prepare your Financial Plan which will outline how you want to divide your assets and liabilites, decisions regarding your marital home, what the child support will be and help you have a conversation about spousal support if applicable.
-In addition to being a mediator I am a Certified Divorce Financial Analyst which provides you with even more support.
+I can help you complete the correct forms and prepare your financial plan which will outline how you want to divide your assets and liabilities, decisions regarding your marital home, what the child support will be and help you have a conversation about spousal support if applicable.
+In addition to being a qualified mediator, I am a Certified Divorce Financial Analyst which provides you with even more support.

 Creating a divorce transition plan that works for your family is important.
 There is no right or wrong way to go about that, plans can be as unique as your family.

-A Mediator can document your agreements into what is called a Memorandum of Understanding that can then be used to proceed with your formal separation agreement.
+As a mediator I can document your decisions into what’s called a Memorandum of Understanding; or MoU for short, that can then be used to proceed with your formal separation agreement.
 This document is not legally binding.
 The purpose is to save you time, money and stress by making the decisions together instead of having your lawyers or a judge do it for you.

 Making positive choices during your separation or divorce is the biggest success factor for how well you and your children handle and remember the transition.